HL7/phd/src/pagecontent/ProfileConsumers.md

         ]
     }

-#### Time Accuracy
+#### Time Synchronization Accuracy
 The time synchronization accuracy is the accumulated difference between the PHD's internal clock and external reference source since last synchronization.
 It is reported in units of microseconds.
 To date no PHD is externally time synchronized so no PHD reports this attribute value.

 The property is indicated by the Device.property.type.coding.code having the MDC code "68221".
 The value is a valueQuantity.

-An example of the Tick resolution property entry is given below.
+An example of the time synchronization accuracy property entry is given below.

     {
         "type": {